 I strongly believe that the hoop has a way of finding

-you and when that connection between yourself and
+you and when that connection between yourself and the hoop is recognized, you will begin experiencing your unique flow. |

 Lindsay: My advice to hoopers who wish to incorporate more dance into their practice at home would be to JUST LET GO!
 I strongly believe that the hoop has a way of finding you and when that connection between yourself and the hoop is recognized, you will begin experiencing your unique flow.
 If it is technique that is desired, utilize resources such as dance tutorials on YouTube and discover the multiple ways to integrate your hoop with specific moves and combinations.
 Do not limit yourself as your body will intuitively guide you through your expression!